How to Measure Your YouTube Channel’s Success: A Complete Guide

 - Impressions: This metric shows how often your video thumbnails were shown to viewers on YouTube.
 A high number of impressions suggests your video is being discovered by a large number of users.
 However, a high impression count with a low CTR could indicate that your thumbnails or titles need more work.

 - Average View Duration: This is the average length of time viewers are watching your video.
-If your videos have a longer average view duration, it means your content is more engaging and keeping viewers interested.
-Shorter average view durations may indicate that your videos aren’t hitting the mark.
+If your videos have a longer average view duration, it means your content is more engaging and keeps viewers interested.
+Shorter average view duration's may indicate that your videos aren’t hitting the mark.

 Both impressions and average view duration are critical to understanding how your content is performing and how engaging it is to your audience.
 Aim to improve both metrics by optimizing your thumbnails, titles, and video content.